-After qualified bidders have been identified, vendors whose proposals are consistent with recommendations in this section should receive extra credit30.
-Although avoiding an exclusive Wyoming assessment means development will already be completed, it is desirable Wyoming educators have the opportunity to be involved in ongoing development and maintenance of the assessment.
+Wyoming assessment means that development will already be completed, it is desirable that Wyoming educators have the opportunity to be involved in ongoing development and maintenance of the assessment.
 Therefore, in order to improve the fit of the assessment to the Wyoming context, and to assure understanding of the assessment by Wyoming educators, the Task Force recommended the following:

-- 1. Wyoming educators have substantive say in ongoing development activities including item development, item review, range-finding, and other development activities. - 2.
+- 1. Wyoming educators have substantive say in ongoing development activities including item development, item review, rangefinding, and other development activities. - 2.
 Wyoming educators have the opportunity to review test questions for specific Wyoming sensitivities. - 3.
 If there are alternative test questions available to replace those flagged as problematic by Wyoming educators, WDE is able to replace the flagged questions. - 4.
 Wyoming educators are involved in scoring student responses requiring human scoring for tests completed by Wyoming students - 5.
-The WDE defines and oversees Wyoming educator involvement.
+The Wyoming Department of Education defines and oversees Wyoming educator involvement.